jamerson/stocks-service/README.md

 docker-compose up
 ```

-Compose will download the necessary images from Docker Hub and start two containers , a Redis instance and a Spring Boot instance serving the content of this repository, provided as `./target/stocks-service-0.0.1-SNAPSHOT.jar` JAR file during the image building process.
+Compose will download the necessary images from Docker Hub and start two containers, a Redis instance and a Spring Boot instance serving the content of this repository, provided as `./target/stocks-service-0.0.1-SNAPSHOT.jar` JAR file during the image building process.

 The service will be up and running when printing a message similar to this: